EBSCO holds a contract to handle a lot (but not by any means all) of our serial content. The Library has approximately 6,000 titles with them.

 EBSCONet, the EBSCO database, provides a lot of information about our current subscriptions and is very helpful to use when considering new orders.

 Staff in Acquisitions require special passwords in order to complete the work.
-Anyone on staff at the Library can access EBSCOnet and those staff who need to submit claims for print content can get a special username password to do that work by contacting Faraba Parish.
-Faraba is the main contact for content on this platform and as well as for other vendors.
+Anyone on staff at the Library can access EBSCOnet and those staff who need to submit claims for print content can get a special username and password to do that work by contacting Library Acquisitions.

-Wendy Shelburne is the contact for the Online Serial large packages that we have with the three campuses or with the CIC or CARLI.
-See the eResources tab (forthcoming) for more information on those.
+Wendy Shelburne is the contact for the Online Serial large packages that we have with the three campuses or with the BTAA or CARLI.

 Homepage Links 101